OpenQDev/OpenQ-ETL/README.md

 I want to convert these JSONL files into CSV files that can be imported efficiently to TiDB using TiDB Lightning.

 You'll also need to create a Repository, User and Event table schema in MySQL to handle all this.

+1. Download with wget from a list of hours starting at the date given as input
+   - if CSV of the format insights.github_events.{concatenated date}.csv already exists in the csv/ dir, skip to next hour
+   - if it does not exist, proceed

+2. Iterate over JSONL and convert relevant fields to CSV
+	 - Skip any where type != PushEvent
+	 - Ignore payload
+   - Write CSV object to new CSV file called insights.github_events.{concatenated date}.csv